Homa Bay County

 Homa Bay County is a county in the former Nyanza Province of Kenya.
 Its capital and largest town is Homa Bay.
 The county has a population of 1,131,950 (2019 census) and an area of 3,154.7 km2.
 Lake Victoria is a major source of livelihood for Homa Bay County.
-It has 40 wards, each represented by an MCA to the assembly in Homa Bay town as its headquarters.
+It has 40 wards, each represented by an MCA in the Homa Bay county assembly located in Homa Bay town, which is the county headquarters.

 Homa Bay County has eight sub counties just like the constituencies.

 Demographics

 Homa Bay County has a total population of 1,131,950 persons, of which 539,560 are males, 592,367 females and 23 intersex persons.
 It has 262,036 households with an average of 4.3 people per household.
 The county has a population density of 359 people per square kilometre.